 The demand for these models has grown exponentially in recent years as they closely mimic patient tumors with regard to tumor microenvironment and heterogeneity.
 PDX also exhibit a high degree of genomic stability compared to the parental tumors.

-In summary, PDX models continue to be a preferred model in biomarker development, drug discovery, and evaluation.
+In conclusion, PDX models continue to be a preferred model in biomarker development, drug discovery, and evaluation.
 They capture more of the inter-patient heterogeneity seen across patients, providing a more patient-relevant preclinical model.